Best Things to See in Lisbon in Three Days

 We caught a local train back to Praca de Comercio at €2 each, cheaper and quicker than the tram.

-Time to pack the bags as we head to Tavira tomorrow by train.
+For us, it’s time to pack our bags as we head to Tavira tomorrow by train.